cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 ### Heuristic Functions
 The approach of the A* pathfinder is akin to Dijkstra's algorithm, with the distinctive feature of incorporating a heuristic function to estimate the distance from the current node to the destination node.
 This heuristic guides the A* algorithm in selecting the most promising paths to explore.
 The heuristic function employed is typically based on various distance metrics.

+> The time complexity of A * algorithm totally depends on the heuristic used.
+The heuristic function must be admissible, meaning it never overestimates the actual cost to get to the nearest goal node.

+> It can vary from $O(VlogV+E)$, where V is the number of nodes in the graph and E is the number of edges - to $O(b^d)$ where $d$ is the depth of the solution and $b$ is the branching factor.
+The heuristic function is problem-specific and is often domain-specific.
+> $O(b^d)$ is the worst case time complexity when the heuristic function is not admissible.

 There are several options for heuristic functions, and the commonly used ones include the Euclidean distance, Manhattan distance, diagonal distance, and weighted heuristics.

 1. ***Manhattan distance*** - This heuristic calculates the sum of the absolute differences of the x and y coordinates.
 It's also known as the L1 norm.
 When applied in a grid-based environment, where movement is restricted to horizontal and vertical directions, this heuristic provides an estimate of the minimum number of moves required to reach the goal.